 Sports tourism and local practice

-Another example of this linkage is the “Paris 2024 Legacy” initiative for the future reuse of facilities to develop amateur sport after the event.
+Another example of this linkage is the “Paris 2024 Legacy” initiative for the future reuse of facilities to develop amateur sports after the event.
 For example, the Olympic Aquatics Center, built for the Games, will be transformed into a swimming center open to the public after 2024.

 Pour les JO de Paris 2024 la ville de Paris va créer de nouvelles infrastructures cyclables.